MenoData/Time4A/README.md

 - Time4A registers a specialized `BroadcastReceiver` in order to track any change to the system timezone.
 - The Android version of `TickProvider` deploys the best available clock using `android.os.SystemClock.elapsedRealtimeNanos()`.
 - Time-specific format patterns are aware of the user-preference for 12/24-hour-format if the system locale is chosen.
+- Proguard is strongly recommended to shrink the size of Time4A.

 ## Feedback
 Feedback is welcome.
 You can best use the issue-tracker of the main project Time4J for feedback: